MCP Error Tracking for AI Debugging | Telebugs

-Telebugs can expose your self-hosted error data through MCP, so AI coding tools can inspect reports, backtraces, breadcrumbs, and scoped actions.
+Telebugs exposes self-hosted error data through MCP, so AI coding tools can inspect reports, backtraces, breadcrumbs, notes, and scoped actions.
 Your error tracker stays on your server.

 Connect an MCP client to Telebugs and ask it what is breaking in production.